- “The Good Old Days”

 You’ll likely hear a story from a collector about a time he met a guy with barn full of plates, or found a plate on a roadside, or otherwise fell into the hobby after stumbling upon a plate somewhere.
-With greater urbanization, stricter laws regarding used license plates, and the increase of diversions and souvenirs, these types of encounters are far less likely to occur.
+With greater urbanization, stricter laws regarding used license plates, and the increase of diversions and souvenirs, these types of encounters are far less likely to occur today.

 The Automobile License Plate Collectors Association, or ALPCA, is the largest club in the world devoted to the hobby.
 The most valuable asset of the club, in my opinion, is having access to local and national meets.
 These are places collectors gather to buy, sell, trade, share, and discuss license plates.
 ALPCA’s website provides further information and resources for collectors, including an Archives which attempts to list every license plate known to exist past and present.
 Every two months, ALPCA publishes a full-color magazine, called PLATES.
 In addition to columns, feature articles, and club information, it has a classified section.

 ALPCA is not the only club out there.
 Some much smaller ones exist, such as the Arizona License Plate Society.
 Online groups (e.g., through Facebook) are prolific and can be a fine resource for information, buying, selling, and seeing other collectors’ plates.

 While joining ALPCA is the best way to build a collection, it is in no way the only means.
 Let’s look at other places to pick up plates.